Best movies to watch on Disney Plus UK – from Star Wars to Frozen - TheNewsTrace

 Hocus Pocus

-With a sequel formally greenlit for a Disney+ future launch, it’s time to revisit the unique Sanderson sisters, witches who preserve alive by sucking the souls of kids.
+With a sequel formally greenlit for a Disney+ future launch, it’s time to revisit the unique Sanderson sisters, witches who hold alive by sucking the souls of kids.
 Can two teenagers and a speaking cat cease them?
-We received’t spoil it, however this can be a film that may be watched any time of yr – even when it’s only for Bette Midler singing Spell on You.
+We gained’t spoil it, however this can be a film that may be watched any time of 12 months – even when it’s only for Bette Midler singing Spell on You.
 TL

 Starring: Bette Midler, Sarah Jessica Parker, Kathy Najimy